Contact Us for a Free Consultation (213) 542-0979

 Difference Between Burglary And Breaking & Entering

 There are two degrees of burglary.
 One of them is taking something from a commercial property or a car.
 The other is breaking into a residence.
 Someone's home is their castle; judges and prosecutors don't like people going into other people's homes.
-Breaking and entering is one of the elements of burglary.
+Breaking is one of the elements of burglary.
 The other element is you have to intend to commit a felony.

 Difference Between California First Degree And Second Degree Burglary

 A second-degree burglary is breaking into a car or a retail business.
-Going into Macy's with the intent to steal and then taking something would be a burglary case.
+Going into Macy's with the intent to steal and then take something would be a burglary case.
 How do you know if they had the intent to steal?
 They are going to look at the circumstances of the case.
 If you go in with a pair of bolt cutters and you start cutting the security tags off clothes, you clearly had the intent to steal.

 Menu